arjunkalburgi/makeover/README.md

-# Make reveal great again
+# Give your presentation a makeover

 Open source CSS and JS library for reveal.js